 - Task Management analytics: Empirical evidence can reflect if training methods are effective and comprehensive.

 - Departmental analytics: It can reveal unnecessary hidden costs in hotel amenities and inventory.
 Small items can add up quickly.
 In-room cosmetics and linens can be the big financial drain if not monitored.

-- Lost & Found stats: 54% of guests leave items behind.
+- Hotel Lost & Found stats: 54% of guests leave items behind.
 Using analytics, properties can identify what the most commonly forgotten item is; for example, cell phones.
 With a solution as simple as training reception to remind guests to check if they have their phones with them, you can impact overall guest satisfaction and earn some significant praise in reviews.

-- Guest Satisfaction reports: Happy customers are returning customers.
+- Hotel Guest Satisfaction reports: Happy customers are returning customers.
 It’s important to know how satisfied your guests are with their experience and if that positive feedback is improving.
 If it’s not, you can quickly filter and view the reasons guests are unhappy.